mit-rss/intro_to_ros/README.md

 - **Intensities:** Leave it unset if you wish

 #### Commit Specification
 1. When your node works properly, visualize the published laser scan data using RViz.
 Take a screenshot of your visualized laser scan data and name it `fake_scan_rviz.png`.
 Save the image in `ros_exercises/rviz`.
 If you can't see anything in `rviz` it's probably because you're publishing your laser scan message with the header `base_link` but rviz is visualizing relative to the frame `map`.
-In the panel on the left, under global options change `frame: map` to `frame: base_link`.
+In the panel on the left, under global options change `Fixed Frame: map` to `Fixed Frame: base_link`.
 2. Record a ~10-second [bag](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html) file of your laser scan data and call the file `fake_scan_bag`, save it in `ros_exercises/rosbag`.
 3. Again, push your code, bag file, screenshot, and any supporting files with an appropriate commit message.